VincidaB/VincidaB/README.md

 ### Current Project 🚧

+I'm currently working on multi agent robotics exploration and mapping as a research scholar at Ilinois Tech in CHicago.
-I'm currently working on building a robot for the 2025 edition of the French Robotics Cup 🇫🇷.
+As for personal projects, I'm currently working on building a robot for the 2025 edition of the French Robotics Cup 🇫🇷.
 I'm utilizing ROS2 and Gazebo to bring this project to life 🤩.
 Stay tuned for updates on my progress!

 ### About Me 👋